udacity/frontend-nanodegree-feedreader/README.md

 grunt-contrib-watch
 grunt-contrib-imagemin
 grunt-contrib-uglify
-grunt-contrib-sass
+grunt-contrib-cssmin
 grunt-contrib-htmlmin
-grunt-pagespeed
 ```

-Running the grunt-contrib-watch process will run imagemin, uglify, sass or htmlmin when a file is change.
+Running the grunt-contrib-watch process will run imagemin, uglify, cssmin or htmlmin when a file is change.